xiachengfan/scenarios/kubernetes/lab-scheduing-with-node-affinity/step1.md

 In this step, we will create a node with a label that will be used to schedule pods.

-1. Create a file named `node-with-label.yaml` with the following contents:
+1. Create a file named `node-with-label.yaml` with the following contents in the `/home/labex` directory:

 ```yaml
 apiVersion: v1